Kedington/game-boy/README.md

 # game-boy

-Inspired by the game Gameboy from the podcast [If I Were You](https://headgum.com/if-i-were-you)<br>
+Inspired by the game <i>Gameboy<i> from the podcast <i>[If I Were You](https://headgum.com/if-i-were-you)<i>.

+The goal of Gameboy is to think of a word to that will only appear in one of your emails.<br>
-This app goes through all of your emails looking for words that only appear in one email
+This script finds all possible solutions by going through your emails and keeping track of words that only appear once.

 ### Instalation
-After cloning follow the insturctions in the [Python QuickStart Guide](https://developers.google.com/gmail/api/quickstart/python)
+After cloning follow the insturctions in the [Python QuickStart Guide](https://developers.google.com/gmail/api/quickstart/python).<br>
-You will need to set up a credentials.json and install the google client library
+You will need to set up a credentials.json and install the google client library.

 ### Running
 ```